Courses and Requirements

 Principles of Programming Languages.

 Investigation into the nature, features, design and implementation of programming languages.
 Students will gain experience with a wide variety of programming languages through programming exercises.
 Topics will include, among others, object-oriented programming, functional programming, higher-order functions, type systems and polymorphism.
-Prerequisite, 111; or, senior standing and permission of instructor.
+Prerequisite, 111 or 112; or, senior standing and permission of instructor.
 Maximum enrollment, 24.
 Campbell.

 Computer Organization and Assembly Language.